Free Trade Zones in Malaysia: Purpose & Types

 Digital Free Trade Zone in Malaysia

-Malaysia not only offer Free Trade Zone such as Pasir Gudang (Manufacturing), Port Klang (Logistics) or Bayan Lepas (Manufacturing), the country also has a Digital Free Trade Zone (DFTZ).
+Malaysia not only offer Free Trade Zone such as Pasir Gudang (Manufacturing), Port Klang (Logistics) or Bayan Lepas (Manufacturing), but the country also has a Digital Free Trade Zone (DFTZ).

 The Digital Free Trade Zone is a strategic national initiative, led by the Malaysia Digital Economy Corporation (MDEC) to drive seamless cross-border trade through digitalisation and to facilitate access of local SMEs to vast opportunities in global markets via e-commerce.

-Types of Free Trade Zone in Malaysia
+Types of Free Trade Zones in Malaysia

 In general, there is a total of 3 types of Free Trade Zones in Malaysia.
 They are: